 What is Medicare Supplement?

-What do Medicare Supplement plans cover?
+What basic benefits do Medicare Supplement insurance plans have?

 - First three pints of blood needed for a medical procedure

 - Medicare Part A hospice care copayment

 Some, but not all, Medicare Supplement insurance plans may pay for the Part A deductible, the Part B deductible, Part B excess charges, and foreign travel emergencies (80% up to plan limits).

 In addition to not paying Part A and Part B premiums, Medicare Supplement basic benefits generally don’t include a number of other services including long-term care, routine vision or dental care, hearing aids, eyeglasses, or private-duty nursing.
 However, some Medicare Supplement insurance plans may include additional benefits.

 What else should I know about Medicare Supplement insurance plans?